 Manpacks also dips a toe into the water with this image-oriented strategy.
 The landing page is centered around a large image while still maintaining some standard landing page practices with testimonials and trust signals.

 Social Safe also uses the image focus approach, but throws in a video element as well.
+(More on video landing pages here.)
 It’s not entirely clear what Social Safe’s value proposition is – why would I “save” all my social networks to my computer?
 What does that even mean?
 More explanation is needed here, which is why the explainer video is especially necessary.
 The question is, will visitors stick around and watch the video for a better understanding, or simply look elsewhere for a landing page that spells out the benefits for them in a quick, scan-friendly design?

 Have you noticed any new landing page trends you like or dislike?
 What do you think of our landing page examples?
 Do you have a landing page hero or horror story?
 Let us know in the comments!